annaesvensson/yellow-feed/README.md

 <p align="center"><img src="feed-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-feed/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to use a feed

 The feed is available on your website as `http://website/feed/` and `http://website/feed/page:feed.xml`.
 It's a feed for the entire website, only visible pages are included.